rdumont/yag/README.md

 # yag
 Yet Another Git-tag-version-release-tool

+Because calling it yagtvrt would be a bit too much, right?

 ## Use case

 This tool is meant for making releases of repositories that use Git version